nutanix-japan/nai-llm/docs/airgap_nai/airgap_nai_deploy.md

     However, in a customer environment, it is recommended to use a separate workload NKP cluster.

-!!! info

-    The helm charts and the container images for these applications are stored in internal Harbor registry.
-These images got uploaded to Harbor at the time of install NKE in this [section](../airgap_nai/infra_nkp_airgap.md#push-container-images-to-localprivate-registry-to-be-used-by-nkp).

 **Search** and **Enable** the following applications: follow this order to install dependencies for NAI application